matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Cloud BigTable.

 394) Cloud Filestore is based on what file system technology?
-Answer: Network FFile System (NFS).
+Answer: Network File System (NFS).

 395) Running BigTable clusters in different regions?
 Answer: You will ensure higher availability as you can handle region level failure.
 But it will also increase